papilioaureus/Debate-Chatbot/docs/README.md

 Unit and functional testing was implemented for the backend functions, and these tests were executed using PyTest.
 ## Getting Started

-To get started with this innovative debate simulator, download the repository and run 'app.py' in your local environment after typing , visit our azure webapp at: debatebot.azurewebsites.net
+To get started with this innovative debate simulator, download the repository and run `app.py` in your local environment after running `npm start`.
+In case you want to try it out online, visit our [azure webapp](debatebot.azurewebsites.net).